 Are there other RET programs?

 Yes, there are many RET programs across the country, focusing on a wide range of topics.
-The RET Network (www.retnetwork.org/retsites.html) has a large listing of RET programs, but is far from comprehensive.
+You can go to the NSF MRSEC site (www.mrsec.org/education) to find out which centers offer an RET program.